ABOUT THE PARTNERSHIP

 Vibrant, enduring natural systems and communities

-Accelerate the collective effort to recover and sustain the Puget Sound
+Accelerate and advance the collective effort to recover Puget Sound

 The Partnership created and now manages the infrastructure needed to enable and encourage partners to come together to develop and implement priority actions needed to accelerate ecosystem recovery.